riverbed/steelscript-steelhead/docs/tutorial.rst

    ShowVersionApp().run()

-This is the main part of the script, and remains similar to our previous example.
+This is the main part of the script, and it is using the CLI interface.
+One can easily modify it to use any API interface to fetch data from a SteelHead appliance.
 The last line calls the run function as defined in the Application class, which executes the main function defined in the ShowVersionApp class.